 Promoting Positive Relationships

-Positive psychology emphasizes the importance of positive relationships and social connections in promoting well-being.
+Positive psychology emphasizes the importance of relationships and social connections in promoting well-being.
 Techniques such as active listening, empathy, and forgiveness can strengthen relationships and foster a sense of belonging.
 For this reason, I use positive psychology methods in both couples therapy and family therapy.

 Positive psychology therapy promotes flourishing and optimal functioning in individuals and communities by focusing on strengths and meaningful experiences.